 Numerous live recordings and radio productions document her playing.
 Her début CD with longstanding chamber music partner Björn Lehmann — works by Suk, Bach, Ysaye and Beethoven — was released in 2009 on the Genuin label to great critical acclaim.
 In spring 2014 a recording of John Casken’s contemporary violin concerto, with Manchester’s Hallé Orchestra under the direction of Markus Stenz, formed part of a CD portrait of the composer.

 Sophia Jaffé’s wide-ranging repertoire with orchestra so far comprises 70 works spanning the seventeenth century to the modern day.
 She gave the world premiere of the violin concerto “Words of the Cross” (2010) by Slavomir Horinka, and performed the late Romantic violin concerto (1909) by Erich Jaques Wolff — rediscovering a composer ostracised during the Third Reich — with the Neue Philharmonie Westfalen under Heiko Mathias Förster.
 As a rarity alongside standard concert literature, she plays concertos by Mozart’s contemporaries Myslevecek and Rosetti.

-In the current season 2016/17, Sophia will return to the argovia philharmonic, to the Dresden and Stuttgarter Philharmonic Orchestra, to the Brno Philharmonic and she will perform the concert of Peteris Vasks “Distant Light” with the Georgian Chamber Orchestra Ingolstadt.
-Further, there will be recitals with pianist Björn Lehmann and chamber music with the Horenstein Ensemble at Konzerthaus Berlin.
+In the last seasons Sophia has returned to the argovia philharmonic, to the Dresden and Stuttgarter Philharmonic Orchestras, to the Brno Philharmonic and she performed the concert of Peteris Vasks “Distant Light” with the Georgian Chamber Orchestra Ingolstadt.

 © 2018 Sophia Jaffé - IMPRESSUM - DATENSCHUTZ